People sometimes ask us “How old is my house?”, usually because they need this information to take out building insurance.

 - Search the 1862 Act register on Land Registry’s digital archives.
 It contains information on 2,000 properties, which you can search for free.

 - Look at the architectural style and features of the house, particularly the roof and position of windows.
-The Valuation Office Agency gives tips on estimating the age of a property using such details.
+Historic England gives tips about estimating the age of a property using these details.

 - Check your parish records, county record offices or your local library which may have local archives.

 - Check historical editions of Ordnance Survey maps.